May 19th Communist Organization: Arrests

 By May 23, 1985, all members of the group had been arrested, with the exception of Elizabeth Duke, who remains a fugitive.
 Alleged rioter Donna Joan Borup was arrested after tossing a caustic substance in a Port Authority of New York and New Jersey Police officer's eye during a riot at the New York John F. Kennedy International Airport.
 The officer, Evan Goodstein, was left with permanent vision impairment.
-Borup was arrested after the incident, however failed to appear at trial and is currently on the FBI Most Wanted Terrorist list.
+Borup was arrested after the incident, however failed to appear at trial and is currently wanted by the FBI.
 Donna Borup "is thought to have a photographic memory and is highly intelligent," according to the FBI.

 Marilyn Jean Buck was arrested in 1985 and was, prior to joining the May 19th Communist Organization, the only white member of the Black Liberation Army, one of the two groups that formed the May 19th Communist Organization.
 While the May 19th Communist Organization was made up of individuals of several racial heritages, the Black Liberation Army was previously entirely made up of black Americans, save for Marilyn Jean Buck.

 On October 20, 1981, Judith Clark was arrested in connection to the attack on the armored Brinks truck.
 Clark was the spokesperson of the May 19th Communist Organization as of 1978, and was previously a member of one of the May 19th Communist Organization's predecessor groups, the Prairie Fire Organizing Committee.
 Judith Clark was released on May 10, 2019, 37 years after she was arrested on the same day as the robbery of the armored Brinks truck.